chaaz/versio/README.md

   tags:
     all: {}
 ```

+> Warning!
+This style of project requires the `tag_prefix` property to
+> be present, which creates/updates git tags like
+> `<<tag_prefix>>-v1.2.3` for the project.
+Since only one project in the
+> repository can have a `tag_prefix` of "" (the empty string results in
+> Go-standard tags without a prefix like `v1.2.3`), this makes it
+> difficult to properly deploy monorepos that contain more than one
+> Go-style project.

 This allows for standard go-style subdirectories on any branch inside of
 the `projectName` folder.
 You can use `at: .` if your project exists at